 The shuttle took off at 6:03 p.m.
 Wednesday night after being scrubbed five times before.

 "The weather is cooperating, and it's now time to fly," Launch Director Pete Nickolenko announced.

 Weather delayed the shuttle's launch Monday.
 The postponement was the third in three days because of weather and the fifth since mid-June.

 Storm cells with lightning were within 20 nautical miles of the launch area, NASA said.
 Hydrogen leaks led to the delays in June.
 Watch foam come off shuttle »

 On Sunday, lightning and cumulus clouds violated launch guidelines and sent astronauts back to their quarters for the night.

 Cumulus clouds are tied to volatile weather such as lightning and tornadoes.

 On Friday, 11 lightning strikes hit within a half-mile of the launch pad, scratching Saturday's launch.

-Endeavour, carrying seven astronauts and a key component for Japan's Kibo science laboratory, is to head to the International Space Station for a 16-day mission.
-Five spacewalks are planned for the crew after the shuttle docks.
-View an interactive of what mission will do in space »
+Endeavour, carrying seven astronauts and a key component for Japan's Kibo science laboratory, is to head to the international space station for a 16-day mission.
+Watch Endeavour lift off »

 The Kibo science lab, also called the Japanese Experiment Module, is Japan's first human space facility, and has been more than 20 years in the making.